 Vermont Artisan Coffee & Tea (Waterbury Center, Vermont) – Organic Coffee

 Mané Alves travels the world in search of great tasting coffee.
 He works with local farmers and co-ops to source sustainably grown coffee beans that are fully traceable, and then brings the beans back to Vermont for roasting.
 High-quality coffee is Mané’s passion and it shows.
-Try it today in our delicious Salted Caramel Latte bar, or our award-winning Moka Fleck, cacao nib chocolate bar!
+Try it at Valentine's Day in our delicious Salted Caramel Latte Hearts!

 We use over 7,000 pounds of cultured butter every year to make some of our most popular confections.
-But, when you want out-of-this-world english toffee and melt-in-your-mouth truffles, you have to use only the best ingredients, like award-winning Vermont Creamery butter.
-By letting their cream culture naturally before churning, Vermont Creamery is able to make a rich, silky-smooth butter that is unlike anything else out there.
+But, when you want out-of-this-world english toffee and melt-in-your-mouth truffles, you have to use only the best ingredients, like award-winning Cabot butter.
+As a farmer-owned business (comprised of 800 families throughout New York and New England), Cabot was the first dairy co-operative to become a certified B Corporation®.